Vision Quest

 - enable you to articulate that future

-- strategise a process for achieving it
+- give you a strategy for achieving it

-The program consists of a series of personal experiments which take you through learning about yourself in relation to Autonomy, Purpose, Happiness, and Mastery.
 These experiments are designed to empower you, so that you can formulate a Vision of your future from a place of opportunity, meaning, and strength.

 Quester reviews

-Vision quest is a welcome platform that challenges what personally drives people and rekindles the passion they have to produce great work.
+• It challenges what personally drives people and rekindles the passion they have to produce great work.

 Jenna